elpachongco/activity-monitor/README.md

 This is pretty simple: Make a windows shortcut of the main-app (right click -> send to -> desktop -> create shortcut), then paste the shortcut (.ink file) to %appdata%\Microsoft\Windows\Start Menu\Programs\Startup (This can easily be accessed by pressing winKey + r then entering "shell:startup").

+In my case, I had to create a .bat file so that I can run it with pipenv.

+   startuprun.bat:

+      pipenv shell && py main-app.pyw

 ----NEEDS TESTING

 #### Clearing the main-app